mhalushka/miRge3.0/Docs/usage.md

   -m LEN[:LEN2], --minimum-length LEN[:LEN2]
                         Discard reads shorter than LEN.
-Default: 0 -M LEN[:LEN2], --maximum-length LEN[:LEN2]
+Default: 0 [REMOVE]-M LEN[:LEN2], --maximum-length LEN[:LEN2]
                         Discard reads longer than LEN.
-Default: no limit --max-n COUNT         Discard reads with more than COUNT 'N' bases.
+Default: no limit [REMOVE]--max-n COUNT         Discard reads with more than COUNT 'N' bases.
 If COUNT is a number between 0 and 1, it is interpreted as a fraction of the read length.
-  --discard-trimmed, --discard
+  [REMOVE]--discard-trimmed, --discard
                         Discard reads that contain an adapter.
 Use also -O to avoid discarding too many randomly matching reads.
-  --discard-untrimmed, --trimmed-only
+  [REMOVE]--discard-untrimmed, --trimmed-only
                         Discard reads that do not contain an adapter.
-  --discard-casava      Discard reads that did not pass CASAVA filtering (header has :Y:).
+  [REMOVE]--discard-casava      Discard reads that did not pass CASAVA filtering (header has :Y:).

 Output:
-  --quiet               Print only error messages.
+  [REMOVE]--quiet               Print only error messages.
-  --report {full,minimal}
+  [REMOVE]--report {full,minimal}
                         Which type of report to print: 'full' or 'minimal'.
-Default: full --fasta               Output FASTA to standard output even on FASTQ input.
+Default: full [REMOVE]--fasta               Output FASTA to standard output even on FASTQ input.
-  -Z                    Use compression level 1 for gzipped output files (faster, but uses more space) --info-file FILE      Write information about each read and its adapter matches into FILE.
+  [REMOVE]-Z                    Use compression level 1 for gzipped output files (faster, but uses more space) [REMOVE]--info-file FILE      Write information about each read and its adapter matches into FILE.
                                     See the documentation for the file format.
-  -r FILE, --rest-file FILE
+  [REMOVE]-r FILE, --rest-file FILE
                         When the adapter matches in the middle of a read, write the rest (after the adapter) to FILE.
-  --wildcard-file FILE  When the adapter has N wildcard bases, write adapter bases
+  [REMOVE]--wildcard-file FILE  When the adapter has N wildcard bases, write adapter bases
                                     matching wildcard positions to FILE.
 (Inaccurate with indels.)
-  --too-short-output FILE
+  [REMOVE]--too-short-output FILE
                         Write reads that are too short (according to length specified by -m) to FILE.
-Default: discard reads --too-long-output FILE
+Default: discard reads [REMOVE]--too-long-output FILE
                         Write reads that are too long (according to length specified by -M) to FILE.
-Default: discard reads --untrimmed-output FILE
+Default: discard reads [REMOVE]--untrimmed-output FILE
                         Write reads that do not contain any adapter to FILE.
 Default: output to same file as trimmed reads